Jason Li CV

 Jason Li is an independent designer, cartoonist and consultant who loves telling stories and researching people.
 His works have been appeared at the Victoria and Albert Museum, Asian Art Museum, on the BBC, and on the radio in Spain.
 Once upon a time, he studied mechanical engineering and education.

 Jason Li is a Hong Kong-based cartoonist and designer.
 He is the author of The House on Horse Mountain, an upcoming graphic novel about a young girl growing up in a bygone Hong Kong of the 1960s, and creator of Add Oil Comics, a social advocacy webcomic.
 Integrating elements of social science, illustration and social media, his works have been appeared at the Victoria and Albert Museum, Asian Art Museum, on the BBC, and on the radio in Spain.

-In addition to that, he runs a freelance practice offering design, consulting and illustration services.
-He is the editor of 88 Bar, a group blog about technology, media and design in the Greater China region, and co-founded The Civic Beat, a global research collective focused on the creative side of civic technology.
+In addition to that, he runs a freelance business offering design, consulting and illustration services, is editor of 88 Bar, a group blog about technology, media and design in the Greater China region, and co-founded The Civic Beat, a global research collective focused on the creative side of civic technology.

-Born in Hong Kong, Jason has lived in various cities around the world including Toronto, San Francisco and Barcelona.
+Born in Hong Kong, Jason has lived in various cities around the world such as Toronto, San Francisco and Barcelona.
 Once upon a time, he studied engineering and education at Brown University.

 Freelance designer, illustrator & consultant in Hong Kong, 2012-current

 Freelance design, illustration and strategic services for technology, financial services, startup and non-profit clients in Asia, North America, Europe and the Middle East.

 Research, design and writing around creativity, technology and social movements.

 Co-founder & product designer at Canidu in Shenzhen, 2012

 Research and design for an educational electronics product.